 After an accident caused by someone else’s recklessness, the financial obligations you’re forced to pay are expensive.
 If you suffer injuries and damage because of another person disregarding the rules of the road and your safety, you can seek compensation from the other party.

 A personal injury attorney will help you through the claim and work so that your rights and intentions are respected.
 During a personal injury claim, a lot of documentation and evidence is necessary to establish the other person’s liability.
-There are countless other ways a personal injury lawyer can help your claim, including:
+There are countless other ways a brain injury attorney can help your claim, including:

 - Answering questions related to the settlement